syncfusion-content/js-api-docs/api/js/ejKanban.md

 ### KanbanEdit.endEdit()
 {:#methods:kanbanedit-endedit}

-Send a save request in Kanban when any card is in edit/new add card state and allowEditing is set as true.
+Send a save request in Kanban when any card is in edit/new add card state and allowEditing/allowAdding is set as true.

 #### Example